rishiba/doc_linux_kernel_workbook/doc/02_kernel_compilation.rst

 *   This is simple code written in ``C``.
 *   This is a **LARGE** ``C`` program.
 *   Code looks difficult to understand because of the LARGENESS of the system and lack of understanding of the operating system concepts.
 *   You have to be little more careful while coding as small mistakes can cause the whole system to crash.
-Debugging these can be diffcult at times.
+Debugging these can be difficult at times.

 ==================
 Kernel Compilation